studiocentauri/studiocentauri.github.io/learn/skills/rigidbody.md

 ![Physics Engine Overview](/img/learn/physics_engine.png)

-Rigidbodies have a number of properties associated with them which impact on how the GameObjects will be reacting to various forces and motions.
+Rigidbodies have a number of properties associated with them which impact on how the GameObjects will be reacting to various forces and motions